A Gothic Horror Western about myth, memory, and the cost of becoming your own legend.

 - Strict realism or historical accuracy

-- Technically focused or ultra-literal storytelling
+- Fast, plot-heavy pacing or ultra-literal storytelling